*** The following is a guest post contributed by a reader and fellow kayak enthusiast. ***

 - Normal weight training: 204 calories

-Other than casual swimming and jogging, kayaking is the best for burning calories.
+Other than casual swimming and jogging, kayaking is the one of the best exercises for burning calories.

 Jogging is not ideal in many situations because it is a weight-bearing exercise.
-Your chances of getting hurt are high.
+Your chances of getting hurt are higher.
 Besides, it is not suitable for people with joint or bone issues.

 So, going by the number of calories burned, kayaking is great for weight loss.